1

 The Children's Home offers an outstanding benefit package which includes weekly pay, medical, vision, dental, life insurance, 403(b), tuition reimbursement, paid time off, and a great work environment!
 Paid time off includes 4 weeks of vacation, 3 personal days, 12 holidays and 9 sick days annually.

-MINIMUM Qualifications:
+MINIMUM Requirements:

-3. Valid NYS Driver License in good standing as determined by the Agency.
+3. Valid NYS Driver License in good standing as determined by the agency

 PREFERRED Qualifications: